 My tolerance for this newfound drug increased drastically though and my values and morals dropped at the same pace.

 In February 2014, something happened that would change the course of my life.
 Forever.

 After a night of partying, my friends felt it was time to go home.
-I, on the other hand felt otherwise.
+I, on the other hand, felt otherwise.
 I insisted on staying at the club.
 I met this Doctor.
-He was an anesthetist.
+He was an anaesthetist.

 He then told me that we could carry on partying at his place.
 He had alcohol and loads more drugs.
 What more could I have asked for.
 In my inebriated state, I got in his car and off we went to his place.

 When we got there, I slowly started sobering up and something felt incredibly wrong when I realized that there were two more men that I was not told about upstairs.
 I then told him that I’m calling a cab home and that I did not feel comfortable.